thenerdery/dot-net-standards/API_Communication.md

 ## API Consumption

-When creating code that will consume a REST API, The library RestSharp SHOULD be used.
+When creating code that will consume a REST API, The library RestSharp MAY be used.

 [http://restsharp.org/](http://restsharp.org/)

+Otherwise, roll your own client using `System.Net.Http.HttpClient`.

 Any sensitive API keys or necessary information to protect security SHOULD use proper configuration management techniques.
 See